-The Honors Program in Sociology combines one of the best features of a liberal arts college with those of a major research university by offering students the opportunity to do independent research with the guidance of faculty mentors.
-The research culminates in a written report, a thesis.
-Completion of an honors thesis demonstrates a student’s discipline and motivation as well as strong writing and analytical skills—assets for which prospective employers and graduate school admissions committees will be looking.
+The Honors Program in Sociology offers students the opportunity to enter the LSA Honors Program through the department and do independent research with the guidance of a Sociology faculty mentor over the course of three terms.
+The research culminates in a written thesis paper and students who meet all criteria graduate with honors.
+Completion of an honors thesis demonstrates discipline, motivation, and exceptional critical thinking skills, as well as strong data collection, analytical, and writing skills to understand and present complex social problems — all assets for which prospective employers and graduate school admissions committees will be looking.

 Honors Information Session

-Current and former Honors students are on-hand to share their experiences with completing an undergraduate thesis.
-The Director of the Sociology Honors Program and the Undergraduate Advisor will also share suggestions and logistics regarding the application.
-Food will be provided!
+Current honors students will share their experiences completing an undergraduate thesis.
+The Honors Faculty Coordinator and Undergraduate Advisor will share suggestions and logistics regarding the application.